Jaacky/sorcery-wiki/Reset-password.md

   def edit
     @user = User.load_from_reset_password_token(params[:id])
     @token = params[:id]

+    if @user.blank?
-    not_authenticated unless @user
+      not_authenticated
+      return
     end
+  end

   # This action fires when the user has sent the reset password form.
   def update
     @token = params[:token]
     @user = User.load_from_reset_password_token(params[:token])

+    if @user.blank?
+      not_authenticated
-    not_authenticated and return unless @user
+      return
+    end

     # the next line makes the password confirmation validation work
     @user.password_confirmation = params[:user][:password_confirmation]
     # the next line clears the temporary token and updates the password